khushichitalia/khushichitalia/README.md

-- 👋 Hi, I’m @khushichitalia
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-Python
-- 💞️ I’m looking to collaborate on ... software projects
-- 📫 How to reach me ... kjchitalia@gmail.com
+Hi, I’m @khushichitalia.
+I am a CS student at the University of Florida.
+Some of my interests include game development, AI/ML, and web development!
+I’m looking to collaborate on software projects.
+Here is my email: kjchitalia@gmail.com

 <!---
 khushichitalia/khushichitalia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.